 Also, my Bowdoin friend Conor Williams won the Washington Post's America's Next Top Pundit contest, so you should check out his blog.
 Congrats, Conor!

-I'm a 29 year old writer, researcher and analyst born and raised in the DC area who's also lived in Maine, London, Berlin, Hamburg, upstate New York, Bologna and Brussels.
+I'm a 30 year old writer, researcher and analyst born and raised in the DC area who has also lived in Maine, London, Berlin, Hamburg, upstate New York, Bologna and Brussels.
 I graduated from Bowdoin College in 2005 and Johns Hopkins University's Paul H. Nitze School of Advanced International Studies in 2010.
-My work has been published by the Bowdoin Orient, the International Herald Tribune, the Annapolis Capitol, the Saratogian, Kiplinger, the Washington Post, the Center for European Policy Analysis, the NATO Parliamentary Assembly, and Aspenia Online.
+My writing has been published by the Bowdoin Orient, the International Herald Tribune, the Annapolis Capitol, the Saratogian, Kiplinger, the Washington Post, the Center for European Policy Analysis, the NATO Parliamentary Assembly, and Aspenia Online; I have also worked in a more research/editorial capacity for the Transatlantic Academy, the German Marshall Fund of the United States, and New York University's Center on International Cooperation.